Cyfrin/Updraft/courses/full-stack/2-html-ts-buy-me-a-coffee/16-typescript/+page.md

 ## Setting Up Your TypeScript Environment

 To compile TypeScript, you first need the TypeScript compiler (`tsc`).
-This tool runs within a Node.js environment and is typically managed using a package manager.
+This tool runs within a NodeJS environment and is typically managed using a package manager.
 We'll use `pnpm` (Performant NPM) in this guide.

-1.  **Ensure Node.js and pnpm are Installed:**
+1.  **Ensure NodeJS and pnpm are Installed:**
-    *   You need Node.js installed on your system.
+    *   You need NodeJS installed on your system.
     *   Check your `pnpm` version: `pnpm --version`.
     *   If you don't have `pnpm`, follow the official installation guide: `https://pnpm.io/installation`.
-    *   *(Note for Windows Users):* Using WSL (Windows Subsystem for Linux) is generally recommended for a smoother Node.js development experience compared to native Windows.*
+    *   *(Note for Windows Users):* Using WSL (Windows Subsystem for Linux) is generally recommended for a smoother NodeJS development experience compared to native Windows.*

 2.  **Install TypeScript:**
     Navigate to your project directory in your terminal and add TypeScript as a development dependency: